Blog, DBT

 DBT Distress Tolerance teaches individuals to tolerate distressing emotions and situations by utilising a variety of techniques, such as mindfulness, self-soothing, and crisis survival strategies.
 These skills help individuals navigate challenging moments without escalating the intensity of their emotions or engaging in destructive behaviours.

-6 Distress Tolerance Skills (Brief Guide)
+6 Core DBT Distress Tolerance Skills

 Accepting Reality